 Here are the steps that I go through to convert a single slide into one of the images that you see on the slideshows.

 - Scan it at 14mp.
-The scanner has an option togo higher at 22mp, but it’s just extra artifacts that appear on the slide (due to their age) and they, at some point, will need to cleaned up.
+The scanner has an option to go higher at 22mp, but it’s just extra artifacts that appear on the slide (due to their age) and they, at some point, will need to cleaned up.
 So I stick to the lower resolution.
-The files are already 4mb each.
+The files are already 4mb each when scanned at 14mp.

-- Do a batch of x slides, based on having 3 trays which can hold 4 slides per tray.
+- Do a batch of x slides, based on having 3 separate trays which can hold 4 slides per tray.

-- Once a batch of, say 50 have been done, I’ll then copy the images from the SD card onto the PC.
+- Once a batch of, say 50, have been done, I’ll then copy the images from the slide scanner’s SD card onto the PC.

 - Each scan is checked quickly to make sure there aren’t any major scanning errors and/or hairs on the slides that I can try and remove and redo the scan.

-- I then launch Picasa and go through each slide.
+- I then use Picasa to go through each of the fresh slide scans.
 The first fix is to ensure that the landscape ones are rotated by 90 degrees and that all of the slides no longer appear to be at dodgy angles by using Picasa’s Straighten option.

 - For the simple fixes, I use Picasa’s Retouch option to remove any stray hairs or dust.
 Those that prove too difficult are cleaned with a lens cloth and scanned in again.

 - Any cropping that is required is also done to the images.
 This is usually a last resort option for the occasions when there are artefacts showing up in the border areas.

 - The changes are saved and then I start on the task of renaming each file.

-- Luckily for me the original photographer wrote one every slide.
-Each one has, as a minimum, the area of the country or town, the date (and sometimes the month) and then a brief description.
+- Luckily for me the original photographer wrote on every slide.
+Each one has, as a minimum, the area of the country or town, the year (and sometimes the month) and then a brief description.

-- Each file is renamed (i.e. Area – Date – Description) and when a batch is done, they are put into a sub-folder ready for processing.
+- When a batch is done, they are put into a sub-folder ready for processing.